Shiso

-Perilla frutescens var. crispa, also known by its Japanese name shiso (紫蘇), is a cultigen of Perilla frutescens, a herb in the mint family Lamiaceae.
+Perilla frutescens var. crispa, also known by its Japanese name shiso (紫蘇) from Chinese zisu, is a cultigen of Perilla frutescens, a herb in the mint family Lamiaceae.
 It is native to the mountainous regions of China and India, but is now found worldwide.
 The plant occurs in several forms, as defined by the characteristics of their leaves, including red, green, bicolor, and ruffled.
 Shiso is perennial and may be cultivated as an annual in temperate climates.
 Different parts of the plant are used in East Asian and Southeast Asian cuisine.

 Names

 The herb is known in Chinese as zǐsū (紫蘇 "purple perilla"), which is the origin of the Japanese name shiso (紫蘇/シソ) and the Vietnamese name tía tô.
 It is also called huíhuísū (回回蘇 "Muslim perilla") in Chinese.
 In Korean, it is known as soyeop (소엽) or chajogi (차조기).
 In ancient Japan, it was called inue ("pseudo-perilla"), though this name is no longer used.

 In English, it is sometimes called the "beefsteak plant", because purple-leaf varieties resemble the blood-red color of meat.
 Other common names include "perilla mint", "Chinese basil", and "wild basil".
 The alias "wild coleus" or "summer coleus" probably describes ornamental varieties.
 Red-leaf varieties are sometimes called "purple mint".
 In the Ozarks, it is called "rattlesnake weed", because the sound the dried stalks make when disturbed along a footpath is similar to a rattlesnake's rattle.
 The Japanese name shiso became part of the English lexicon in the 1990s, owing to the growing popularity of sushi.

 The plant is sometimes referred to by its genus name, Perilla, but this is ambiguous as perilla could also refer to a different cultigen (Perilla frutescens var. frutescens).
 To avoid confusion, Perilla frutescens var. frutescens is called egoma ("perilla sesame") in Japan and deulkkae ("wild sesame") in Korea.

 When red-leaf shiso was introduced into the West in the 1850s, it was given the scientific name Perilla nankinensis, after the city of Nanking.
 This name is now less common than Perilla frutescens.